masaarnet/Install-OONI-Probe-CLI-on-Raspberry-Pi/Readme.md

 #### Enable SSH and WiFi

 - all instructions will use SSH connection to Raspberry Pi device.
 You don't need a monitor, keyboard, and mouse to implement this guide.
-- To enable SSH, create an empty file called "ssh" in the boot directory
+- To enable SSH, create an empty file called `ssh` in the boot directory
-- To enable WiF,i create a file called wpa_supplicant.conf.
+- To enable WiF,i create a file called `wpa_supplicant.conf`.
 Add the following to this file, in the boot directory:

 `ctrl_interface=DIR=/var/run/wpa_supplicant GROUP=netdev`